 What you need to do is; find out the usual sources of income for other eCommerce, preferably one that matches your product category.
 However, in general, below are the ways you can expect to earn from an eCommerce –

 - Selling your products on retail.

 - Displaying ads on your website.

-Keep in mind to reflect the seasonal deviation of sale on your budget as well.
+Keep in mind to reflect the seasonal deviation of sales on your budget as well.
 Accurately calculating or predicting your total revenue throughout the budgeting period is very important because this is the money that you will spend on fixed and variable costs.
-If you target too high or too low revenue in the budget, it will surely mess your overall plan going forward.
+If you target too high or too low revenue in the budget, it will surely mess up your overall plan going forward.